-From past experiences, it is best to find one site for a variety of reasons, e.g., time demand, continuity of tasks, supervisor coordination, etc., however, it may be possible to do two sites.
+It is best to find one fieldwork site for a variety of reasons (e.g., time demands, travel concerns, supervisor coordination, etc.) however, it may be possible to do two sites.
 Depending on which section you register in, please contact Cy or Dr. Nelson for final approval.
-If it is approved you must complete separate ALCs for both fieldwork sites.
+If approved, you must complete separate ALCs for both fieldwork sites.

 I have been at or will be continuing my fieldwork at the same site, are there any different expectations?

 If you have already been working at a site for a period of time or before registering for Psych 497, you are encouraged to do an additional project or take on additional responsibilities to further your learning.

 Can I receive credit for experience I have completed in the past?